 The discovery process can make you, as a plaintiff, feel like you are the one on trial.
 In a very real way, you are.

-When you file a personal injury lawsuit, you open yourself up to any questions and requests for documents and other items which are “reasonably calculated to lead to admissible evidence.”
+When you file a personal injury lawsuit, you open yourself up to any questions and requests for documents and other items that are “reasonably calculated to lead to admissible evidence.”
 Note that I did not say that the question or production request must result in admissible evidence in and of itself.
-As long as the discovery request could reasonably lead to admissible evidence, you must comply with it.
+You must comply as long as the discovery request could reasonably lead to admissible evidence.
 The “scope of discovery” is far more broad than the bounds of admissibility (what is evidence at trial).

-The purpose of allowing such a broad scope of discovery is to allow each side a full and fair opportunity to find all admissible evidence in a case prior to trial.
-Contrary to what movies and television shows may lead you to believe, civil discovery eliminates almost all surprises from trial.
+The purpose of allowing such a broad scope of discovery is to allow each side a full and fair opportunity to find all admissible evidence in a case before trial.
+Contrary to what movies and television shows may lead you to believe, civil discovery eliminates almost all surprises from the trial.

 Don’t Take Standard Discovery Requests Personally

 Like many lawyers, personal injury lawyers have many forms that they use in practically every case they handle.
 This is especially true of written discovery requests.
-The initial interrogatories (written questions from the opposing party which must be answered by you in writing under oath) and requests for production (written requests for documents and other tangible things in your possession) you receive are, in most cases, form questions which the defense lawyer has used in dozens, if not hundreds of cases.
+The initial interrogatories (written questions from the opposing party which you must answer in writing under oath) and requests for production (written requests for documents and other tangible things in your possession) you receive are, in most cases, form questions that the defense lawyer has used in dozens if not hundreds of cases.
 Most of these will not be tailored specifically to your case, so even though they may seem invasive and often burdensome, don’t take it personally.

-Not all discovery requests are designed to result in evidence which damages your case.
-The defense also needs to know about the evidence which helps your case, as he or she will need to prepare for it being used at trial.
+Not all discovery requests are designed to result in evidence that damages your case.
+The defense also needs to know about the evidence that helps your case, as he or she will need to prepare for it being used at trial.
 In other words, don’t drive yourself crazy trying to figure out the defense lawyer’s motives for each discovery request.
-Nine times out of ten, the written discovery in your case are the same “standard set of interrogatories and requests to produce” that that insurance company attorney uses in every case.
+Nine times out of ten, the written discovery in your case is the same “standard set of interrogatories and requests to produce” that the insurance company attorney uses in every case.
 It’s not as nefarious as you might think.